-The Terra Ignota project takes the 500th anniversary of the naming of the Maghellan Strait as occasion to propose an update of that outdated understanding.
-The first voyage around the world by Fernando de Magallanes marks the earliest recorded meeting between European explorers and the native inhabitants of the most Southern area of the planet.
-That idea of meeting and encounter sparked the Terra Ignota project, initiated in 2015 by and for a dynamic group of Chilean and international artists, scientists, curators and producers as a recurrent nomadic lab in Patagonia and Tierra del Fuego.
+The ideas of meeting and encounter sparked the Terra Ignota project, initiated in 2015 by and for a dynamic group of Chilean and international artists, scientists, curators and producers as a recurrent nomadic lab in Patagonia and Tierra del Fuego / Patagonia.

 Terra Ignota is informed by archeology, (colonial) history, (indigenous) practices, nature and climate of the region and is aiming to connect that to urgent global questions.
 It is rhizomatic, it moves slowly, listens, zooms in and out, and connects.

 In a modular way – through small-scale and interconnected encounters and thematic clusters – it facilitates artistic alliances and interdisciplinary learning that is strongly rooted in the local.
 Terra Ignota aims to develop and grow organically from the local context while it is conscious of its outside perspective and embraces a non-extractivist attitude.
-Endorsing omitted native and historical knowledge, Terra Ignota aims to stimulate and contribute to new entangled narratives and artistic production.
-The dialogue and encounters it facilitates, will feed into the wider practice of the participating artists, curators and scientists.
+Endorsing omitted native and historical knowledge, Terra Ignota aims to stimulate and contribute to new entangled narratives, artistic production and mediation.
+The dialogue and encounters it facilitates, feed into the wider practice of the participating artists, curators and scientists.

-But this crisis also offers an opportunity.
-An opportunity in which new sociocultural, resource utilization and distribution paradigms must be explored, as well as the development of cultural and educational platforms that are inclusive, decentralized and not necessarily extractive.
-A search that starts from the Southern tip of Chile but that relates to the planet, acknowledging that this is a global issue and that a re-listening is necessary that involves all and everyone.
+Terra Ignota will have to adapt to these new realities.
+It is even more important now that new sociocultural-, resource utilization and distribution paradigms are being explored, and that cultural and educational platforms are developed that are inclusive, decentralized and not extractive.
+Approached in careful steps and small research groups, with slow pace but in-depth, in order to search for the right dialogue with a place.
+A search that starts from the Southern tip of Chile but that relates to the planet, acknowledging that these are global issues and that a re-listening is necessary that involves all and everyone.